 Every business with a website or app needs to know how well that valuable asset is performing.
-That means adding tools like Google Analytics, HotJar, Facebook tracking, and so on, to gather information about what visitors are doing.
+That means adding tools like Google Analytics, HotJar, Facebook and Linkedin pixels, and so on, to gather information about what your visitors are doing.

-These tools are added using snippets of code or tags, often for every event that needs to be tracked.
-This usually requires a developer and some coding work (each and every time).
+These tools are added using snippets of code, often for every event that needs tracking, and that may require a developer and some coding work, every time.

-There is an easy way to take back control of these tags, to get past the technical barriers and enable marketing folk to move fast.
-Google Tag Manager is a ‘tag management system’ that streamlines how data is collected from a website or app all while being fairly intuitive, even to non-technical types.
+There is an easy way to take back control of adding these tags, to get past the technical barriers and enable marketing folk to move fast.
+Google Tag Manager (GTM for short!) is a 'tag management system', streamlining how data is collected from a website or app, all while being reasonably intuitive, even to non-technical types!

-This article isn’t intended as a technical guide and won’t cover everything you need to know before getting stuck into Google Tag Manager but we should explain the basic concepts behind this wonderful system in a way normal humans can understand:
+This article isn't intended as a technical guide and won't cover everything you need to know before getting stuck into GTM, but we should explain the basic concepts behind this beautiful system, in a way normal humans can understand:

 The basic premise of the system is that a 'trigger' detects an event on your website or app.
 You can tell it to look for a specific event or range of events on a single page, a section of pages or the whole website or app.

-There’s more to the system than this but the core concept is to track visitor behaviour using a trigger and send information about that behaviour to another marketing tool in a structured and controlled way.
-All without complex development work.
+There's more to the system than this.
+Still, the core concept is to track visitor behaviour using a trigger and send that information to another marketing tool in a structured and controlled way — all without intricate development work!

 Using a single tool to manage the installation of every marketing tool you'll ever need in the future sounds like a smart plan to us!
 And because installation is so simple, Google Tag Manager can be easily migrated to new versions of a website or new releases of an app.

-Google Tag Manager not only speeds up the time it takes to add new tools and tracking to a website, it also enhances the performance of a website by allowing the content to load while it loads scripts in the background.
-A big improvement on the usual alternative of lots of individual tracking codes and scripts all trying to load at the same time.
+Google Tag Manager not only speeds up the time it takes to add new tools and tracking to a site, but it also enhances the performance of a website by allowing the content to load while it loads scripts in the background.
+A significant improvement to the usual alternative of loading lots of individual tracking codes at the same time.

-Google Tag Manager is added to a website with a single line of code, then everything is controlled from one, simple online console, that becomes second nature after a short time.
+Google Tag Manager is added to a website with a single line of code, and then everything is controlled from one, simple online console.

 Google, as expected, takes security very seriously and has built-in tools to protect the businesses that rely on its tools, including this one.
 Access can be tightly controlled so that only certain approved people can add tracking to a website or app.
 No more open access to your website via FTP or another more vulnerable method.

-With built-in error checking, a very smart preview mode to check everything is working and pre-built tags to automate the addition of common tags, Google Tag Manager tries very hard to remove any risk involved in the process of adding tracking.
-It also creates ‘versions’ of how the tags are set up so it’s very easy to ‘roll back’ to a previous version if something does go wrong.
+With built-in error checking, a smart preview mode to check everything is working and pre-built tags to automate the addition of common tags, Google Tag Manager tries very hard to remove any risk involved in the process of adding tracking.
+It also creates 'versions' of how each tag is set up, so it's straightforward to 'roll back' to a previous version if something does go wrong.

 Google Tag Manager is a free tool yet can give you complete control of measuring and analysing everything that happens on your website or app.
 It does not require expensive training or subscriptions.

 The initial setup of Google Tag Manager requires some technical know-how to get things working smoothly from the start.
-But for such a powerful tool, this initial configuration is very straightforward with a bit of technical know-how, with a single snippet of code required for your whole website (in place of maybe dozens of individual snippets).
+But for such a powerful tool, this initial configuration is very straightforward, with a single snippet of code required for your whole website, in place of maybe dozens of individual ones.

-Simply visit the Google Tag Manager website to create your account, install your code snippet for the tool and then the fun begins as you set up your triggers and tags to collect all that beautiful information!
+Visit Google Tag Manager to start creating your account, install your code snippet for the tool, and then the fun begins as you set up your triggers and tags to collect all that beautiful information!

 And, of course, you can get in touch with us to chat about how we can help you get the most out of Google Tag Manager.